bytezyme/walk-in-the-forest/README.md

 # Walk in the Forest

-This repository hosts code and notebooks associated with the educational website, [walkintheforest.com](https://walkintheforest.com).
-The notebooks are deployed using [Binder](https://www.mybinder.org).
+This repository hosts the associated resources for [walkintheforest.com](https://walkintheforest.com).

+## Python Notebooks

+All Python notebooks are located in the `code/notebooks` directory.
+An interactive online version of these notebooks can be accessed via [Binder](https://mybinder.org).

 ## Binder Links to Notebooks